-MAISRC is also supported by donations from private citizens, lake associations, corporations, and foundations.
+MAISRC is also supported by donations from private citizens, corporations, and foundations.
 These donations make a big difference by allowing MAISRC to respond quickly and with flexibility to emerging AIS issues and needs.
 Help is also needed for travel to scientific meetings, publication costs, capital equipment, and for visiting scholars.

 If you or your organization is interested in helping advance our efforts to find solutions to AIS problems, please contact Communications Specialist Christine Lee at email@example.com or 612-626-1412.
 Thank you!